Planning for 2025

 Social worker can help with issues including bullying, peer pressure and relationships, family relationships, domestic violence and mental health issues such as depression, grief and self-harm.

-The best way to contact this service is through school reception, email or phone:
+The best way to contact this service is through school reception, or email: papintswis@papint.school.nz

-Our school counsellor is Sian Strachan.
-Sian is a qualified teacher who is completing her Masters of Counselling.
-We are fortunate to have Sian available on Tuesdays and Thursdays.
+Our school counsellors are Sian Strachan and Jeremy Shroff.
+Sian is a qualified teacher who is completing her Masters of Counselling and Jeremy has been a teacher for over 20 years and will be furthering his studies by completing a Masters of Counselling in the future.
+We are fortunate to have Sian available on Tuesdays and Thursdays and Jeremy on Mondays and Wednesdays.

-Sian’s counselling style is person-centred and she aims to accompany and support students as they navigate whatever issues they may be facing.
-She uses a wide range of approaches, including Narrative Therapy and Sand Tray.
+Sian and Jeremy’s counselling style is person-centred and they aim to accompany and support students as they navigate whatever issues they may be facing.
+They use a wide range of approaches, including Narrative Therapy and Sand Tray.

-Students are able to access counselling through referrals via their teacher or by emailing Sian at papintcounsellor@papint.school.nz.
+Students are able to access counselling through referrals via their teacher or by emailing Sian and Jeremy at papintcounsellor@papint.school.nz.

 The school counsellor’s notes and sessions with students are strictly confidential.
 The purpose of the school counsellor’s notes are to assist the counsellor with counselling effectively.
 They are not a record of everything discussed in counselling sessions.
 The notes are kept in accordance with the NZAC (New Zealand Association of Counsellors) Code of Ethics.